DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-precise-math-namespace-functions.md

  Valor de ponto flutuante

 ### <a name="return-value"></a>Valor de retorno
- Retorna a função de erro complementar de x
+ Retorna a função de erro complementar do x

 ##  <a name="erfcinv"></a>erfcinv
  Calcula a função de erro complementar inverso de x